foxis/ESPWeather/README.md

 # Construction

 DHT11 and BMP280 modules are used in this device for prototypes.
+BME280 or even BME680 will be used in production.
-SSD1306 and 3 color 2.13" E-Paper HAT are used for OLED and E-Paper variants respectively.
+SSD1306 and 3 colour 2.13" E-Paper HAT are used for OLED and E-Paper variants respectively.
-For E-Paper prototype Wemos D1 mini is used.
+For E-Paper prototype Wemos D1 mini was used and later replaced with standalone ESP-12F module.

 For battery management I used a TP4050 micro-usb module with protection circuitry.
 If one has Lipo/LiIon batteries with protection in possession, then protection-less charging boards can be used.
+Mine boards have USB mini soldered which I personally do not like.

 I plan adding a 6V solar panel so I could start measuring outside temperature without worrying about the battery.

 OLED variant in the above picture does not use any charging circuitry as it is meant for always-connected (or battery-pack) usage.
+However please note, that most battery packs will disconnect the battery from the station once it goes into deep sleep mode.

 Cases for these can be 3D printed.
 TODO.

+* Rx is SCL
+* Tx is SDA
+* GPIO 2 is 1-Wire interface for DHT11
+* GPIO 13, 14, 15, 5, 12, 4 are for EPD signals: DIN, CLK, CS, DC, RST, BUSY respectively
+* TOUT or ADC is for battery monitoring and connected to battery input via 1/10 voltage divider (ADC can measure up to 1.0V, so this scale factor is quite convenient)
+* sourced on Ebay: DHT11 for ESP-1S module, BMP280 board, TP4050 lipo micro-usb charger board, SSD1306 and 2.13" RPI-Zero E-Paper HAT (Waveshare)
+* LiIon Batteries from various dead cell phones and cheap Chinese video registrators

+## Schematics

+Shall design proper boards with BME280 or BME680 with ldo, lipo charger and connector, with headers for OLED/EPaper.

 ## Battery monitoring

 I use 100k trim pot directly across battery connector to the DH11 board, trim it to 1/10th of the battery voltage and solder the center tap to a TOUT pin right to the ESP8266 chip.
 I suggest flashing the ESP-1 module before soldering, so that the wire wouldn't be stressed to much.
+Discrete resistors for voltage divider can be seen in some the photos - this is because I ran out of trim pots:) And the dividing factor is not really precise, since I did not have 90k resistors and opted out for 2x51k + 10kx1k resistors.
+For the prototypes I am only interested in monitoring approximate voltage drop for the batteries and approximate point when DHT11 fails to provide meaningful readings.

+At about 2.80V of battery voltage DHT11 library returns nan.
+This voltage is even too low for ESP, but surprisingly it survives until 2.65(minus voltage drop across ldo).

 ## Deep Sleep function

 For waking up from Deep sleep GPIO 16 must be connected to RST.
 So more fine soldering skills are required in case of ESP-1.
+ESP-12 is more forgiving in that regard.

 ## Reducing current consumption